Login

 • Expressive Arts and Design

-The following characteristics of effective teaching and learning are an integral part of our Early Years planning and provision:
+The following characteristics of effective teaching and learning over pin everything that we do here in Early Years at Swain House Primary School and are an integral part of our Early Years planning and provision:

 • Playing and exploring – Children investigate and experience things, and ‘have a go’.